harrygturner/arkera-challenge/README.md

 Go to this repository and click on the 'Clone or download' green button.
 Then copy the URL that appears (git@github.com:harrygturner/arkera-challenge.git).

-Open up terminal and move yourself into a directory you wish this file to be located in and then issue the command:
+Open up terminal and move yourself into a directory you wish this file to be located in and then issue the command below into the command line:

-git clone <URL you copied (git@github.com:harrygturner/arkera-challenge.git)>
+`git clone <URL you copied (git@github.com:harrygturner/arkera-challenge.git)>`

-into the command line.
-Then using the command line enter the file you just created.
-As you are using a Mac python has already been installed so to set up a local server follow these steps:
+Then using the command line enter the file you just created and ensure npm has been installed by entering:

-1. Navigate to the public file inside the file you are currently in.
-2. Once there enter command $ ls and should appear a list of files.
-If one such file appears that is named 'index.html' your in the correct file.
-3.
+`npm -v`

+If you have install the dependecies with:

+`npm install`

+Start the app with:

+`npm start`